kcc-lion/polar/README.md

 # PoLAR: Polar-Decomposed Low-Rank Adapter Representation

 This repo hosts PoLAR, a polar-decomposition-inspired reparameterization for fine-tuning LLMs in a parameter-efficient fashion.
-PoLAR **resolves the rank inefficiency encountered in LoRA** and **boosts performance on downstream tasks for model sizes up to and including 30B.**
+PoLAR **resolves the rank inefficiency encountered in LoRA** and **boosts performance on downstream tasks for model sizes up to and including 30B.** The paper is available at https://arxiv.org/abs/2506.03133.

 ### LoRA Suffers from Rank Inefficiency